MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/create-qas.md

 10. Enter **Reserved keywords**

-    If a keyword triggers multiple Q&As, Microsoft Search in Bing will place the most popular one at the top and show the others as related links.
+    If a keyword triggers multiple Q&As, Microsoft Search will place the most popular one at the top and show the others as related links.
 Use one or more reserved keywords to ensure a Q&A always appears as the top result.
 Reserved keywords can't be shared across Q&As.
 Also, sharing reserved keywords across Q&As and bookmarks isn't recommended.
 If a bookmark and a Q&A share a keyword or a reserved keyword, the bookmark will always take precedence and the Q&A will not appear.

 ## Add Q&A settings